Walking for Fitness (cont.)

 - When the weather outside is frightful, many people turn to treadmills.
 Admittedly, treadmills are boring.
 Spice up a complete treadmill workout by using elevation to give the sense of a trail.
 You don't have to follow the preprogrammed courses.
 Create your own interval training with hills.
 Make it a mental game.
 Life isn't automated and your treadmill workout shouldn't be either.
 Ascend and descend by varying your elevations and speeds.

-five of your favorite CDs for your portable Walkman -- classical, country, rock and roll, even rap.
-Hit random play, and whatever song comes up, go that tempo.
-Start and end with an easy one.
+- Pick five of your favorite albums for your MP3 player.
+Start and end with an easy one, but use random play in between and walk in time with whatever tempo come on.
 Put a fan in front of the treadmill to create natural cooling from the wind you'd normally get on a trail.

 - Goal: Walk vigorously for a longer period of time twice a week.
-If you don't see dramatic weight loss, it may be because you are building muscle.
+Don't be discouraged if you don't see dramatic weight loss; it may be because you are building muscle.

 Must Read Articles Related to Walking for Fitness